codidact/feature-development/scoped/flag/hold-others.md

 **Termination outcome**
 Page updated (for user) to indicate that a vote has been cast.
 If vote threshold reached, question is put on hold (see below).
+If the user took action, it counts as a review.

 ----